Girafboy/RE-toy/README.md

 - `include` directory: contains library dependencies of some baseline algorithms.
 - `graphs` directory: contains real DAGs used in our experiments.
 - `main.cpp`: executes a single experiment, including the construction of index and query testing for of an algorithm with specific parameters on a given graph.
-- `test.sh` and `experiments.sh`: automate the execution of `main.cpp` to perform multiple tests.
+- `demo.sh` and `experiments.sh`: automate the execution of `main.cpp` to perform multiple tests.

-## Reachability Program Usage
+## Usage

-The `reachability` program is designed to be used in conjunction with the `test.sh` or `experiments.sh` script rather than being used independently.
-Users can customize the testing parameters within the `test.sh` script according to their specific needs, or perform the experiments mentioned in our paper by directly running `experiments.sh`.
+Here are the instructions for using the `reachability` program.
+Additionally, we have included a convenient script called `demo.sh` to facilitate the usage of this program.
+The `demo.sh` script serves as an example of automating multiple tests with various parameters using the `reachability` program.
+You can refer to the comments within the script to customize your own tests.

 ### Preparation